SHC - Secure Hosted Checkout

 Why a Two Step Process?

-The first step, calling the /secure-hosted-checkout/v1/session endpoint, requires secret information that could be stolen if it was available to the client application.
-The call to /secure-hosted-checkout/v1/session should be done by the merchant’s server, with the result passed to the client.
+The first step, calling the /secure-hosted-checkout/v1/sessions endpoint, requires secret information that could be stolen if it was available to the client application.
+The call to /secure-hosted-checkout/v1/sessions should be done by the merchant’s server, with the result passed to the client.

 Examples